dpEmu/dpEmu/docs/manual.rst

 Preprocessor
 """"""""""""

-The preprocessor needs to implement a function ``run(train_data, test_data)`` and it returns the possibly preprocessed train and test data.
-The preprocessor can return additional data as well, and it will be listed as a separate column in the ``DataFrame`` which the runner returns.
+The preprocessor needs to implement a function ``run(train_data, test_data)`` and it returns the preprocessed train and test data.
+The preprocessor can return additional data as well, and it will be listed as separate columns in the ``DataFrame`` which the runner returns.
 Here is a simple example of a preprocessor, which does nothing to the original data, but returns also an array called *"negative_data"* which contains the additive inverse of each test_data's element.

 .. code-block:: python